NTUC Downtown East: Wild Wild Wet

-Wild Wild Wet is the biggest-operating water park in Singapore as of August 2010, which features a 3-storey high raft water slide (known as Ular-Lar) that is the first of its kind in Southeast Asia.
+Wild Wild Wet is the largest-operating water park in Singapore as of January 2024, which features a 3-storey high raft water slide (known as Ular-Lar) that is the first of its kind in Southeast Asia.
 Wild Wild Wet opened in June 2004, 4 years after Downtown East's official opening.
 Currently competing with Resorts World Sentosa's Adventure Cove Waterpark, part of Marine Life Park, Wild Wild Wet has a total of nine water slides, and many other water attractions, one of which was sponsored by Yakult for a period of time.
-It also has a 18+ metre slide called Torpedo.
-The riders would slide down at 11 metres/second.
+It also has a 18-metre slide called Torpedo.
+The riders would slide down at 70 metres an hour.